Thames Water Ring Main: Overview

 The ring main comprises a major loop linking the Hampton, Walton, Ashford and Kempton water treatment works clustered in west London, to central London by a southern branch via Brixton and northern branch via Kew.
 Spurs run to Coppermills Water Treatment Works near Walthamstow, and to the reservoir and pumping station at Honor Oak.
-The total transfer capacity of the system is 1.8 gigalitres (1.8 × 109 litres) per day.
+The total transfer capacity of the system is 1.8 billion litres per day.

 The ring main is located well below most water mains, at a depth of 10 to 65 m below ground level and approximately 10 to 30 m below sea level.
 The tunnel is mostly of 2.54 m internal diameter, except for the section between Ashford Common and Kew, where it is 2.91 m.
 It is connected to the surface by 21 vertical shafts that extend to ground level.

 Rationale

 Before the ring main was built, water was transferred within London through a number of trunk mains, mostly located just below the surface.
 Some of the oldest operational pressure mains in the world — the oldest dating from 1838 — the trunks were weakened by corrosion.
 Additionally, there was an increased pressure requirement due to increasing water demand, as well as an increase in external stresses due to vehicle traffic.
 These problems were exacerbated by a lack of system redundancies which limited preventive maintenance, resulting in an increasing number of leaks.
 The ring main extended the operational life of the high-level trunks by reducing the demand placed on them, and, by providing an increased level of redundancy, enabled them to be more easily isolated and maintained.